 All shares of convertible preferred stock would automatically be converted into common stock at the then applicable conversion ratio, upon the closing of a Qualified Public Offering.
-Additionally, all shares of the applicable series of convertible preferred stock would automatically convert into common stock at the then applicable conversion ratio (i) in the case of Series D Preferred, upon the written consent of holders of 60% of the shares of Series D Preferred to convert the Series D Preferred, (ii) in the case of Series C Preferred, upon the written consent of holders of a majority of the shares of Series C Preferred to convert the Series C Preferred, or (iii) in the case of Series A Preferred and Series B Preferred, upon the written consent of the holders of at least 60% of the shares of Series A Preferred and Series B Preferred and Series B Preferred.
+Additionally, all shares of the applicable series of convertible preferred stock would automatically convert into common stock at the then applicable conversion ratio (i) in the case of Series D Preferred, upon the written consent of holders of 60% of the shares of Series D Preferred to convert the Series D Preferred, (ii) in the case of Series C Preferred, upon the written consent of holders of a majority of the shares of Series C Preferred to convert the Series C Preferred, or (iii) in the case of Series A Preferred and Series B Preferred and Series B Preferred.